ntn888/ntn888.github.io/_posts/bl/2022-02-23-basic-gpio.md

 ## Interrupt Mode

 We look into interrupts using GPIO pins.
+Each GPIO can be set as an interrupt function.
 The main idea is to register a callback functionusing the Interrupt API, and define it's contents.
 As follows:

 {% highlight c linenos %}
 #include <stdio.h>